lourencovales/lourencovales/README.md

 ### Who am I?

 Hello there, this is Lourenço!
 I'm an economist by training, farmer by trade, nerd by passion.
-Been using GNU/Linux full-time since I built my first PC at 14; with a knack for system administration (I manage my own e-mail server, IRC server, private DNS resolver and sinkhole, etc), I excel at developing new solutions to problems I have - the hacker ethos.
+Been using GNU/Linux full-time since I built my first PC at 14; with a knack for system administration (I manage my own e-mail server, chat server, private DNS resolver and sinkhole, etc), I excel at developing new solutions to problems I have - the hacker ethos.

 I'm a pretty eclectic person, with a wide range of hobbies.
 At the moment these include gardening, hiking, photography and programming in Golang.
 Get in touch, and I'm sure we'll hit it off!

-You can read my technical blog at [excipio.tech](https://excipio.tech/blog) or you can read my fiction/essays at [Assilvestrar](https://blog.assilvestrar.club)
+You can read my technical blog at [excipio.tech](https://excipio.tech/blog) or you can read my fiction/essays at [Assilvestrar](https://blog.assilvestrar.club).

 ### What more?

 💪 Do you need help to break free from big tech?
 I can probably help!
 Check [excipio.tech](https://excipio.tech/) and schedule a free call with me!

-🌱 Recently I'm focusing on improving my Golang!
+🌱 Recently I'm focusing on improving my Golang and DevOps skills!
 How?
-These are the most recent examples: [go-rss-agg](https://github.com/lourencovales/go-rss-agg) (an utility to aggregate rss feeds), [http-server-go](https://github.com/lourencovales/codecrafters/tree/master/http-server-go) (simple http server written using TCP primitives), [shell-go](https://github.com/lourencovales/codecrafters/tree/master/shell-go) (a REPL shell written) and [bittorrent-go](https://github.com/lourencovales/codecrafters/tree/master/bittorrent-go) (a simple. bittorrent client)
+These are the most recent examples: [gopromtui](https://github.com/lourencovales/gopromtui) (a TUI to display Prometheus dashboards), [gok8ctl](https://github.com/lourencovales/gok8ctl) (a CLI for managing k8s clusters), or my [completely self-hosted GitOps pipeline](https://excipio.tech/showcase/gitops/).

+🔭 I’m currently working on developing a Kubernetes multi-tenant platform in Golang.
+You can read about it here: [part 1](https://excipio.tech/blog/k8s-mtp-a-multi-tenant-kubernetes-platform-pt.-1/) and [part 2](https://excipio.tech/blog/k8s-mtp-a-multi-tenant-kubernetes-platform-pt.-2/), with all code available [here](https://git.assilvestrar.club/lourenco/k8s-mtp).

 🌍 I'm originally from Portugal, but I'm now located in Kraków, Poland

 📫 How to reach me?
-Have a look at my personal website: https://lourencovales.github.io/
+Have a look at my [personal website](https://excipio.tech/about/)

 ⚡ Fun fact: the kiwifruit has one of the highest contents of vitamin C of all known fruits - even more than an orange!